Construction Environmental Management Plans (CEMP)

 Frequently Asked Questions

-What’s the difference between a CEMP and an EMP?
+What is the difference between a CEMP and an EMP?

 An EMP (Environmental Management Plan) is the umbrella term.
 A CEMP is the construction-phase EMP.
 Larger projects often have a CEMP for the build, an OEMP for operations, and sometimes a DEMP for decommissioning.